Quick Summary

 Additionally, six sites have been added to India’s tentative list for UNESCO recognition in 2025.
 These include the Mudumal Megalithic Menhirs in Telangana, Kanger Valley National Park in Chhattisgarh, Ashokan Edict Sites, Chausath Yogini Temples, Gupta Temples, and the Palace-Fortresses of the Bundelas.

-The criteria for UNESCO World Heritage Sites in India follow the global UNESCO guidelines.
+The criteria for UNESCO World Heritage Sites in India follow global UNESCO guidelines.
 To qualify, a site must meet at least one of these ten criteria:

 The first UNESCO World Heritage Site in India is the Ajanta Caves, which were inscribed on the World Heritage List in 1983.